XRPLF/xrpl-dev-portal/tool/INTERACTIVE_TUTORIALS_README.md

     Use excerpts of the example code to demonstrate each step.
 You can gloss over certain parts of the sample code if they're tangential to the goal of the tutorial, like the nitty-gritty of getting credentials from the Testnet faucet.

-    This is where `include_code` comes in really handy.
-You can pull in just an excerpt of a code sample based on starting and ending bits.
+    This is where `{% code-snippet %}` comes in really handy.
+You can pull in just an excerpt of a code sample based on starting and following bits (it goes up to but does not include the section you specify with `before`).
 For example:

-        {{ include_code("_code-samples/send-xrp/send-xrp.js",
-           start_with="// Connect", end_before="// Get credentials",
-           language="js") }}
+    ```markdoc
+    {% tab label="JavaScript" %}
+    {% code-snippet file="/_code-samples/trade-in-the-decentralized-exchange/js/trade-in-the-dex.js" from="// Get credentials" before="// Define the proposed trade" language="js" /%}
+    {% /tab %}
+    ```

-    Both `start_with` and `end_before` are optional; if you omit them, it'll all the way from the start of the file to the end.
-Alternatively, you can include specific lines of the file as described in the [Dactyl Include Code page](https://dactyl.link/extending-include_code.html).
-If you combine `start_with` and `lines` the line numbers will be renumbered based on the specified starting point.
+    Both `from` and `before` are optional; if you omit them, it'll all the way from the start of the file to the end.
+Tabs are also optional, but recommended if you have code in multiple languages.

-    The samples have any extra whitespace trimmed off the very beginning and end of the excerpt, but not from any lines in the middle.
-The `language` tag is optional but recommended so that syntax highlighting works properly.

 5. Figure out what an interactive version of the tutorial looks like and where the user might interact with key steps.